ghc-proposals/ghc-proposals/proposals/0000-char-kind.rst

    ``symbols`` is based on a clever use of ``AppendSymbol`` and ``CmpSymbol`` to work around the lack of ``UnconsSymbol``.
 Our approach offers better compile-time performance and scales beyond the ASCII character range.

+3. We may also define `Symbol` as a synonym for `[Char]` since `Char` becomes promotable with our patch.
+   This way we wouldn't need any built-in type families since `UnconsSymbol` and `ConsSymbol` could be defined by the user.
+   We reject this alternative for several reasons.
+First of all, we keep `Symbol` for type-checking efficiency.
+   Moreover, we would also handle type families inside cons cells when solving `HasField` constraints.
+   For example, `HasField T ('x' : F y : G z) ty`.

 Unresolved Questions
 --------------------